carlohamalainen/carlohamalainen.github.io/_posts/2014-02-26-volgenmodel-nipype-v1-0.md

 final_result = fn2(intermediate_result)
 </pre>

-The problem with this approach is that it doesn&#8217;t scale well nor is it easy to reason about.
+The problem with this approach is that it doesn't scale well nor is it easy to reason about.
 The equivalent in Nipype is:

 <pre>import nipype.pipeline.engine as pe
 import nipype.interfaces.io as nio